 We have entered into employment agreements with each of our senior executive officers.
 Under these agreements, each of our executive officers will be employed for a specified time period, which will be automatically extended unless either we or the executive officer gives prior notice to terminate such employment.
 We may terminate a senior executive officer's employment for cause, at any time, without notice or remuneration, for certain acts of the officer, including, but not limited to, a conviction or plea of guilty to a felony, willful misconduct or a failure to perform agreed duties.
-We may also terminate an executive officer's employment without cause by a 60-day prior written notice.
+According to the Labor Law of PRC, we can terminate the employment of an executive officer at any time and provide corresponding compensation.